Three Minute Thesis (3MT®) Pitt Competition

 How do I become a finalist for the 2019 Pitt Competition?

 - If no competition is held, place in the online competition:

 - Record your 3MT presentation and upload it to a YouTube account.
 Note that if you do not already have a YouTube Account, you will need to set one up.

-- Finalists of the on-line competition will be notified by the end of the day on April 6 that they have advanced to the Pitt Competition.
+- Finalists of the online competition will be notified by the end of the day on March 29 that they have advanced to the Pitt Competition.